chapel-lang/chapel/doc/rst/technotes/firstClassProcedures.rst

 creation of a closure.
 Closure support will be added at a later date, at which point this restriction will be removed.

-Procedures with `type` or `param` return types cannot be captured because such procedures must be evaluatable at compile-time.
+Procedures with `type` or `param` formals or return types cannot be captured because such procedures must be evaluatable at compile-time.
 The notion of a `param` first-class procedure has been considered as a way to circumvent this restriction, but has not been fully explored at this time.

 Overloaded procedures cannot be captured without further disambiguation.
 This is left as future work.